 S. pneumoniae (the pneumococcus) is an American-football shaped Gram-positive pathogenic coccus that lives in intimate association with its human host and is responsible for more than 1 million deaths per year worldwide.
 It colonizes asymptomatically the nasopharynx of healthy children and adults without apparent negative effects.
 However, it also causes a broad spectrum of diseases such as otitis media and sinusitis as well as pneumonia, bacteremia and meningitis.
 Pneumococcal diseases are prevalent among the most vulnerable members of society such as the infants, the elderly and other immunocompromised individuals.
 Penicillin and other β-lactam antibiotics have been successfully used for many years to treat pneumococcal infections.
 However, penicillin-resistant S. pneumoniae strains have increased dramatically since the 1980s and pose serious problems in the treatment of pneumococcal infections.
 Moreover, clinical isolates of S. pneumoniae resistant to other common antibiotics also continue to emerge, despite the existence of approved vaccines, calling for new lines of intervention.
 Since 2017, S. pneumoniae is included by the WHO as one of the superbugs in the list of the antibiotic-resistant bacteria for which research, discovery and development of new antibiotics is urgently needed.

-The general goal of our research is to elucidate some important aspects of how ovoid-shaped Gram-positive cocci integrate the elongation and division processes, focusing on the essential proteins and their interacting partners to determine their structure and function.
+The general goal of our research is to elucidate some important aspects of how ovoid-shaped Gram-positive cocci integrate the elongation and division processes, focusing on the essential proteins and their interacting partners to determine their structure and function

 To achieve and maintain their cell shape during the cell cycle, bacteria use cytoskeletal proteins that, by polymerizing, translate molecular interactions into larger-scale cell dimensions.
-Most of the knowledge regarding the bacterial cell cycle comes from the well-studied rod-shaped models, E. coli and B. subtilis, that grow primarily by extension along their sidewall and then they divide, once each generation, by synthesizing a perpendicular division septum.
+Most of the knowledge regarding the bacterial cell cycle comes from the well-studied rod-shaped models, Escherichia coli and Bacillus subtilis, that grow primarily by extension along their sidewall and then they divide, once each generation, by synthesizing a perpendicular division septum.
 Cell elongation is organized by MreB, an actin homolog that assembles the biosynthetic complex, known as the elongasome, which carries out peripheral cell wall synthesis, while cell division is organized by the tubulin homolog FtsZ which, in concert with another actin homolog, FtsA, assembles the biosynthetic complex, known as the divisome, which carries out septal cell wall synthesis.
 Similarly to the model rods, S. pneumoniae also grows by alternating sidewall synthesis and septal cell wall synthesis, albeit the latter prevails over the former, resulting in the characteristic ovoid-shape of pneumococci which are, for this reason, also referred to as ovococci.
 Consistent with this mode of growth, S. pneumoniae contains many of the components that constitute the elongasome and the divisome present in the model rods but, like the other cocci, lacks MreB.
 Moreover, instead of having two separate cell wall biosynthetic complexes, S. pneumoniae assembles a single complex at midcell that carries out both tasks.
 This complex requires a fine-tuned control, operated by the Eukaryotic-type Ser/Thr kinase, StkP, to integrate cell elongation with division, although the mechanism is not completely understood.

 Most of our current work focus on the protein-protein interactions of the components that are crucial for streptococcal growth and division, their regulatory network and the dynamics of their cellular localization.
 Our aim is to identify the key elements and motifs in the selected proteins, and ultimately in the cell, that are indispensable to grow and divide.